Multi-objective Reinforcement Learning with Nonlinear Preferences: Provable Approximation for Maximizing Expected Scalarized Return: Experiments

-\paragraph{Discretization of Accumulated Rewards.} We include an ablation study on the setting of the discretization interval length $\alpha$ in the appendix, in wihch we test values of $\alpha$ are substantially greater (thus making the algorithm more runtime efficient) than what would be necessary for worst-case theoretical guarantees from the previous analysis.
-Note that the empirical performance of \textsc{RAVI} is substantially better than is guaranteed by the previous theoretical analysis, for which substantially smaller $\alpha$ values would be necessary for worst-case guarantees.
+To further evaluate the effect of $\alpha$ on RAVI, we also run two sets of experiments: \begin{enumerate}[leftmargin=15pt] \item we test RAVI performance on settings with $\gamma < 1$ and adopt $\alpha$ values that are substantially greater than those necessary for worst-case theoretical guarantees from the previous analysis.
+This set of results can be found at \Cref{appendix:gamma leq 1}.
+Note that the empirical performance of RAVI is substantially better than is guaranteed by the previous theoretical analysis. \item With $\gamma = 1$, we evaluate RAVI using larger alpha values and investigate how much performance degradation occurs.
+This set of experiments can be found in \Cref{appendix:gamma eq 1}. \end{enumerate}